MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/configuring-dynamics-nav-excel-addin.md

 ## Prerequisites
 Your deployment must meet the following prerequisites:

--   [!INCLUDE[nav_web_server_md](includes/nav_web_server_md.md)] installed and configured to use SSL (https).

-    For more information, see [How to: Install the Web Server Components](How-to--Install-the-Web-Server-Components.md) and [How to: Configure SSL to Secure the Connection to Microsoft Dynamics NAV Web Client](How-to--Configure-SSL-to-Secure-the-Connection-to-Microsoft-Dynamics-NAV-Web-Client.md)
 -   Azure Active Directory (Azure AD) used to authenticate users.

     The [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance, clients, and users must be configured for NavUserPassword, Azure Access Control Service (ACS), or Azure Active Directory (Azure AD) authentication.